 9. Upright Row

-The upright row trains your side delts similarly to the side lateral raise, which means it’s an excellent exercise for rounding out your shoulder development.
+The upright row trains your side delts similarly to the side lateral raise, so it’s an excellent exercise for rounding out your shoulder development.
 That said, some people find the upright row unkind on their shoulders.

-An easy workaround to avoid this is to raise the barbell until your upper arms are parallel with the floor and no further.
+To avoid and issues, raise the barbell until your upper arms are parallel with the floor and no further.
 If you do this and still find the upright row uncomfortable, it’s probably sensible to shelve the upright row and do the side lateral raise instead.

 How to: